I'm a freelance writer and blogger living in beautiful North Wales, UK. Visit my blog at:

 The views from the hill across the city shouldn't be missed

-This is a Victorian cemetery (I know, I know, it's probably not what 'normal' people consider a tourist attraction) that sits on top of a hill just to the east of the Cathedral.
+The Necropolis: This is a Victorian cemetery (I know, I know, it's probably not what 'normal' people consider a tourist attraction) that sits on top of a hill just to the east of the Cathedral.
 The site hosts almost 3,500 graves, some with and some without headstones.
 I remember it fondly from my days watching Taggart on Scottish television, as it featured quite regularly, what with all the murders and stuff.

 Given the location, it offers a good view of the city below and is a really interesting place to walk.
 Honestly.